BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Map of Tower-Roosevelt area of Yellowstone

-The Old West Cookout is located at Roosevelt Lodge at the Tower-Roosevelt junction (link) in Yellowstone.
+The Old West Cookout is located at Roosevelt Lodge at the Tower-Roosevelt junction in Yellowstone.
 As you arrive at the Lodge, you can’t miss the parking lot and horse corrals to the south.

 Gathering and Formalities